Cadwallader Davis Blayney, 10th Lord Blayney, Baron of Monaghan1

 Last Edited=31 May 2005

-Lt.-Gen. Andrew Thomas Blayney, 11th Lord Blayney, Baron of Monaghan succeeded to the title of 11th Lord Blayney, Baron of Monaghan, co.
-Monaghan [I., 1621] on 2 April 1784.1 He fought in the retreat through Holland.1 He gained the rank of Major in 1794 in the service of the 89th Foot.1 He gained the rank of Lieutenant-Colonel in 1798 in the service of the 89th Foot.1 He held the office of Member of Parliament (M.P.) for Old Sarum between 1806 and 1807.2 He fought in the Peninsular Wars in 1810, where he was captured and held prisoner until 1814.1 He gained the rank of Major-General in 1810.1 He gained the rank of Lieutenant-General in 1814.2 He has an extensive biographical entry in the Dictionary of National Biography.3
+He succeeded as the 11th Lord Blayney, Baron of Monaghan, co.
+Monaghan [I., 1621] on 2 April 1784.1 He fought in the retreat through Holland.1 He gained the rank of Major in 1794 in the 89th Foot.1 He gained the rank of Lieutenant-Colonel in 1798 in the 89th Foot.1 He held the office of Member of Parliament (M.P.) for Old Sarum between 1806 and 1807.2 He fought in the Peninsular Wars in 1810, where he was captured and held prisoner until 1814.1 He gained the rank of Major-General in 1810.1 He gained the rank of Lieutenant-General in 1814.2 He has an extensive biographical entry in the Dictionary of National Biography.3

 Child of Lt.-Gen. Andrew Thomas Blayney, 11th Lord Blayney, Baron of Monaghan and Mabella Alexander